 Consular services for Macau are provided by the Australian Consulate-General in Hong Kong.

-Between 2008 and 2018, the Australian Government supported 14 Australians students to travel to Macau for exchange under the Endeavour Mobility Grants.
+Between 2008 and 2018, the Australian Government supported 14 Australians students to travel to Macau under the Endeavour Mobility Grants.